|My Favourite Planet > English > Europe > Greece > Macedonia > |

 44. Cassander founds Cassandreia and Thessalonike

 Cassandreia was to become one of the most powerful cities of Hellenistic Greece.
-Cassander is thought to have built the canal across the isthmus of the Pallene peninsula (Παλλήνη) north of Cassandreia (see photo below), as the Persian king Xerxes had on the Athos peninsula (see History part 4).
+Cassander is thought to have built the canal across the isthmus of the Pallene peninsula (Παλλήνη) north of Cassandreia (see photo below), as the Persian king Xerxes had through the Athos peninsula (see History part 4).
 Unlike Xerxes' Canal, the Canal of Potidea is still in use; it was redug in the 1930s.

 The modern village of Neo Potidea (Νέα Ποτίδαια) is near the ancient city and the canal, on the isthmus of the western-most of Halkidiki's three southern pensinsulas (otherwise known as "prongs" or "fingers", see the map of Macedonia on page 1 of this guide).
 This peninsula, today called Kassandra (Κάσσανδρα), was known in ancient times as Pallene.